-Whether you’re trying to spot a potential school shooter, a dangerous romantic partner, a total liar at work, a scammer on the internet or someone pushing a bogus business deal on you, it helps to know some of the warning signs for sociopaths.
-As I explained in Part 1 of this two-part series, sociopaths can have some of the most hidden and dangerous personality features.
+Whether you’re trying to spot a potential school shooter, a dangerous romantic partner, a total liar at work, a scammer on the internet, or someone pushing a bogus business deal on you, it helps to know some of the warning signs for sociopaths.
+As I explained in Part 1 of this two-part series, sociopaths can have some hidden and dangerous personality features.

-The DSM-5 lists 10 criteria for diagnosing antisocial personality disorder1 (ASPD), but it assumes you have professional training and a lot of information about them.
-I’m not going to teach you how to diagnose an ASPD or to distinguish them from a sociopath (or psychopath or con artist).
-They are similar terms when it comes to the ordinary, untrained person who just wants to protect himself or herself.
+The DSM-5 lists 10 criteria for diagnosing antisocial personality disorder1 (ASPD), but it assumes you have professional training and a lot of information about the individuals.
+I’m not going to teach you how to diagnose an ASPD or to distinguish them from a sociopath (or psychopath, or con artist).

-This post focuses on a few of the hints that they may give you, at your first or first few encounters with them.
+This post focuses on a few of the hints that they may give you at your first or first few encounters.
 These hints may help you choose to keep your distance despite how appealing they may seem on the surface.
-Don't be a target for a sociopath.
+Don't be a target.

 The Theme of Dominance

-The three-step method I recommend using to quickly size up whether someone has sociopathic traits (or any high-conflict personality pattern) is what I call the WEB The WEB Method℠.
-Their WORDS, your EMOTIONS and their BEHAVIOR, which 90% of people would never do.
-(For more on this method, see my new book 5 Types of People Who Can Ruin Your Life.)
-The following are several hints you may pick up from someone by using the WEB The WEB Method℠.
+The three-step method I recommend using to quickly size up whether someone has sociopathic traits (or any high-conflict personality pattern) is what I call The WEB Method®: Their WORDS, your EMOTIONS and their BEHAVIOR (which involves actions 90% of people would never do).
+The following are several hints you may pick up from someone by using this method.

 Sociopaths are fast talkers.
-Their words are mostly false, if not entirely false.
+Their words are mostly, if not entirely false.
 But they use many, many words designed to cover their behavior.
 They may be a completely different person from who they say that they are.
-Watch out for extremes.
-Big promises.
-Big stories, about the past or the future.
-Big plans, with no basis for them or no experience at whatever they’re planning.
+Watch out for extremes—big promises; big stories, about the past or the future; and big plans, with no basis for them or no experience at whatever they’re planning.

-EXTREMELY NEGATIVE WORDS: On the other hand, their words can be extremely negative, often after they’ve known you a little bit.
-They will blame you (their Target of Blame) for minor or non-existent offenses, such as: You lied to me!
+Extremely negative words.
+On the other hand, their words can be extremely negative, often after they’ve known you a little bit.
+They will blame you (their Target of Blame) for minor or non-existent offenses: You lied to me!
 (Even though you didn’t and they lie constantly to you.)
 I can never trust you again!
 No one will ever hire you!
 No one will ever want you!
 I own you!
 I will destroy you!
 Don’t tell anyone what we’re doing, or I’ll have to hurt you!
 You deserve to be punished after what you did!
 You owe me this!
 I have never hurt you, but look at what you’ve done to me!

-THE SWITCHEROO: A sociopath will often switch back and forth between extreme charm and extreme threats to get whatever they want from someone, depending on what they see is or isn’t working at the time.
-Watch out for strong opinions, which they then drop to adopt the opposite point of view when it’s convenient or makes them look good.
+The switcheroo.
+A sociopath will often switch back and forth between extreme charm and extreme threats to get what they want, depending on what they see is or isn’t working at the time.
+Watch out for strong opinions, which they then drop to adopt the opposite point of view when it’s convenient.
 They will use whatever words they perceive as helping them dominate the situation at the moment, like an artist’s palette of colors.

-They also will figure out your weak spots, your vulnerabilities.
-They may play on them positively, with words to boost your ego.
-You will be incredibly successful.
+They also will figure out your weak spots and vulnerabilities.
+They may play on them positively, with words to boost your ego: You will be incredibly successful.
 With my connections and your brains, we’ve got it made.
-Or they may play on your deepest fears.
-See, your body really isn’t attractive at all.
+Or they may play on your deepest fears: See, your body really isn’t attractive at all.
 No one will ever want to be intimate with you.
 Or no one will ever hire you.
 I’m the best you’ll ever get.
 You better be grateful.
 Very grateful.

 How do you feel around the person?
 It’s often your emotions that first tell you to beware, because your brain wants to believe them.
-So many people marry sociopaths, hire them, do business deals with them or elect them to responsible positions, even though they saw some warning signs.
+Many people marry sociopaths, or hire them, do business deals with them, or elect them to responsible positions, even though they saw some warning signs.
 They wanted to believe the person's words rather than pay attention to how they felt.
 Trust your feelings more than their words.
 If you have an uncomfortable or extreme feeling, check it out.
-Do a little research online or ask around what people think of so-and-so.
+Do a little research or ask around about what people think of so-and-so.

-FEAR: One of the most common feelings around a sociopath is that they could hurt you if they wanted to.
+Fear.
+One common feeling around a sociopath is that they could hurt you if they wanted to.
 Sociopaths can be predators, so you may naturally feel uncomfortable being alone with them.
 You may suddenly get the feeling that you want to get out of a situation.
 Go, and ask questions later.
 Don’t let them talk you out of your fears.
 Take your time and get more background information about them.

-INFATUATION: This is the other extreme.
-Because of their many extremely positive words, people often fall in love with them—especially if they are lonely, grieving or have low self-esteem at the time.
-(For more on this see my book Dating Radar, co-authored by Megan Hunter.)
+Infatuation.
+This is the other extreme.
+Because of their many extremely positive words, people can fall in love with them—especially if they are lonely, grieving or have low self-esteem at the time.
+(For more, see my book Dating Radar, co-authored by Megan Hunter.)
 This also goes for hiring.
-In today’s fast-paced and competitive business world, sociopaths can make themselves look like the next brilliant inventor or superstar.
+In today’s fast-paced and competitive business world, sociopaths can make themselves look like a superstar.
 If you feel swept off your feet by a potential business partner, employee or employer, you may be falling for a sociopath.
 Since they are everywhere, you have to maintain a healthy skepticism no matter where you are.

-EXTREME SYMPATHY: If you find yourself feeling extremely sympathetic toward someone, you may want to check out why.
-Sociopaths are skilled at claiming they have been victims and tell good stories to go with this.
-They often take advantage of people in vulnerable or sympathetic situations (elderly, those in natural disasters, church-goers, volunteers, etc.).
+Extreme sympathy.
+If you find yourself feeling extremely sympathetic toward someone, you may want to check out why.
+Sociopaths are skilled at claiming they have been victims and tell good stories to go with it.
+They often take advantage of people in vulnerable or sympathetic situations (the elderly, victims of in natural disasters, churchgoers, volunteers, etc.).
 By playing hard on your sympathy, they may be able to get you to do things you wouldn’t ordinarily do for anyone else.

 A surprisingly simple way to spot a sociopath is to stay focused on their behavior and ignore their words.
-Pay special attention to any extreme behavior that they do that 90% of people would never do.
-Ask yourself: Would I ever do that?
-Extreme behavior is common for sociopaths, but they quickly cover it up with excuses.
-I was tired.
+Pay special attention to any extreme behavior—things they do that 90% of people would not.
+Ask yourself, Would I ever do that?
+Extreme behavior is common for sociopaths, but they quickly cover it up with excuses: I was tired.
 I was under a lot of stress.
 He (or she) made me do it.
 I had to do it given what the other person did.
-It almost doesn’t matter what the behavior was, their excuses are often the same regardless.
+It almost doesn’t matter what the behavior was; their excuses are often the same.
 They are always blameless and rarely apologize, unless they are caught and it will make them look good.

-TARGETS OF BLAME: As I mentioned in Part 1, many sociopaths end up focused on Targets of Blame—people who they feel justified in treating cruelly, whether in their families, at work or in their communities.
+Targets of blame.
+As I mentioned in Part 1, many sociopaths end up focused on Targets of Blame—people they feel justified in treating cruelly, whether in their families, at work, or in their communities.
 They often enjoy the suffering of other people.
-While they may target anyone, most people will just avoid them.
+While they may target anyone, most people will avoid them.
 The ones they keep targeting or bullying are those who stay engaged with them.
-Either they get aggressive back with the sociopath (who can do aggressive better than anyone else) or they show their fear or frustration.
-Both of these are unwise.
+Either they get aggressive back with the sociopath (who can do aggressive better than almost anyone else) or they show their fear or frustration.
+Both approaches are unwise.
 It’s better to calmly disengage than to show how they affect your emotions.
-They will enjoy your helpless anger and/or your helpless frustration.
-It just confirms that they are dominating you.
+They will enjoy your helpless anger and/or your helpless frustration; it just confirms that they are dominating you.

-SMILES, SMIRKS AND LAUGHTER: One of the surprising things is to see how they enjoy other people’s pain and hardships.
-In legal cases, I have seen several sociopaths smile, smirk or outright laugh when a victim of a crime or injustice is telling their story in a deposition or in court.
-It gets your attention, because 90% of people would never do that.
-They know better and usually feel some empathy for the victim.
-If you see someone smiling, smirking or laughing out loud as they watch another’s pain on TV, in a movie or on the street at an accident, you may be watching a sociopath who can’t help himself (or herself).
+Smiles, smirks, and laughter.
+One surprising aspect is to see how they enjoy other people’s pain and hardship.
+In legal cases, I have seen sociopaths smile, smirk or outright laugh when a victim tells their story in a deposition or in open court.
+It gets your attention, because, again, 90% of people would never do that.
+They would know better and feel some empathy for the victim.
+If you see someone smiling, smirking, or laughing out loud as they watch another’s pain on TV, in a movie, or on the street at an accident, you may be watching a sociopath who can’t help himself or herself.

-CHILDHOOD BEHAVIOR HISTORY: One of the DSM-5 criteria for antisocial (sociopathic) personality disorder is that the person has signs of a conduct disorder by age 15.
-This could include behaviors such as: torturing or killing small animals or pets, stealing from family and strangers, fire-starting and a serious pattern of lying.
+Childhood behavior history.
+One of the DSM-5 criteria for antisocial (sociopathic) personality disorder is that the person has signs of the disorder by age 15.
+This could include behaviors such as torturing or killing small animals or pets, stealing from family and strangers, fire-starting, or a serious pattern of lying.
 This is surprisingly common for sociopaths, so they may try to hide such a history or give excuses.
-The Parkland shooter in Florida apparently had a history of harming animals.
-Many people knew about that, but perhaps didn't realize the potential that he might be a sociopath.
+The Parkland school shooter in Florida apparently had a history of harming animals.
+Many people knew about that, but perhaps didn't realize the potential it indicated.

 1. American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 Arlington, VA, American Psychiatric Association, 2013.